OperationSpark/the-command-line/README.md

 Etc...
 ````

-Cool, we just printed the contents of our letter to the screen!  `cat` can do some neat things, though not always as intended - check this out, we'll use the `pipe` and `redirect` features with another command `sed` (stream editor), to create a form letter:
+Cool, we just printed the contents of our letter to the screen!  `cat` can do some neat things, though not always as intended...

+###sed Stream Editor

+Check this out use of `cat`, along with the `pipe` and `redirect` features, and in combination with another command `sed` (stream editor).
+Using all of these together, we're going to create a form letter:

 ````
 myuser@the-command-line:~/workspace/files/letters/dad (master) $ cat dad-two.txt | sed s/Dad/Mom/ | sed s/Two/Three/ > ../mom/mom-three.txt